melvinr/Ultimate-Frisbee-App/README.md

 > Beforehand I would like to note that everything you need to know about the application can be found at the [main repository's README](https://github.com/strexx/Ultimate-Frisbee-App).

 ###UFA
-The Ultimate Frisbee App started as a school assignment for the Amsterdam University of Applied Sciences, at the study of Communication and Multimedia Design.
-Christian Schaffner, a frisbee fanatic and the client for this assignment, had the wish to have a mobile app that can keep scores for the Ultimate Frisbee tournaments.
+The Ultimate Frisbee app was a school assignment for the Amsterdam University of Applied Sciences, at the study Communication and Multimedia Design.
+The client Christian Schaffner wanted to have a mobile app that lets spectators keeps track of the scores for Ultimate Frisbee Tournaments.

 See the application live at: [https://meesterproef.directzichtbaar.nl](https://meesterproef.directzichtbaar.nl).

 ###Problem
 The public and frisbee fans at Ultimate Frisbee tournaments currently have a hard time keeping track of scores.
 There is no clear source of information that you can use on the go, or at least at a field.
 Aside from this, the tournament organizations themselves need a fast and secure solution for confirming and storing final scores.
+Currently there is no automated process, or something that lets the public contribute.

 The teams need to know when and where they are playing, and against whom.